 - 1. Loosen the three captive screws that secure the display-assembly cable bracket to the system board. - 2.
 Lift the display-assembly cable bracket off the system board. - 3.
 Remove the two screws (M1.6x3) that secure the display-assembly cable holder to the palm-rest and keyboard assembly. - 4.
 Disconnect the touch screen cable and camera cable. - 5.
-Remove the screw (M1.6x3) that secures the wireless-card bracket to the system board. - 6.
-Using a plastic scribe, disconnect the antenna cables from the wireless card. - 7.
-Open the latch, and disconnect the fingerprint reader-board cable from the system board. - 8.
+Remove the screw (M1.6x3) that secures the wireless-card bracket to the system board. - $\textbf{6.} \hspace{0.1 cm} \text{Using a plastic scribe, disconnect the antenna cables from the wireless card.}$

+- 7. Open the latch, and disconnect the fingerprint reader-board cable from the system board. - 8.
 Remove the two screws (M2x4) that secure the USB Type-C bracket to the palm-rest and keyboard assembly. - 9.
 Lift the USB Type-C bracket from the palm-rest and keyboard assembly. - 10.
 Open the latch, and disconnect the keyboard-control board cable the system board. - 11.
 Remove the two screws (M2x4) that secure the system board to the palm-rest and keyboard assembly. - 12.
-Lift the system board off the palm-rest and keyboard assembly.
+Lift the system board off the palm-rest and keyboard assembly. - NOTE: When handling the system board, hold the system board firmly at the top and bottom.
+DO NOT hold the system board at the thin areas on the sides at the left and right.